ffis/rt-map/README.md

 };
 ```

-_**ready** method_: This method runs when the map has been loaded before the data has been retrieved for the first time
+_**ready** method_: This method runs when the map has been loaded before the data has been retrieved for the first time.
 ```js
 rtMapAPI.prototype.ready = function() {